 Community Partnerships

 We strive to develop truly collaborative relationships with our Community Partners because our Partners are the experts on the needs of our community.
 As we connect students with Community Partners, we work to develop opportunities that are mutually beneficial to both students and the community.
 Through Community Partnerships, our students are able to be a part of important and meaningful work while helping to build capacity in local organizations.
+We see our partners as co-educators of students.
+We value the knowledge, resources, and time our partners share with our students, and enjoy the opportunity to develop programs to help our Partners thrive in their work.

-Community Partners Information
+Community Partner Information

 The Center for Community Engagement can assist Partners in developing and filling internship positions, answering the call for volunteers, and educating organization management to maximize the good work they do in the community.